-At Longheng, a village near Nonggang National Nature Reserve in Guangxi, Nonggang Babbler has gone from “unknown to science” to “automatic tick.”
+At Longheng, a village near Nonggang National Nature Reserve in Guangxi, Nonggang Babbler has gone from “new to science” to “automatic tick.”
 This is thanks to enterprising individuals such as Lú Róng (卢荣).
 Mr. Lu created a setup that he maintains daily.
 His Nonggang Babbler make nearly guaranteed appearances between the hours of 8 and 11.
 What an amazing turn of events for a species that was not discovered until 2008.

 From 16-21 Dec.
 2015, Michael Grunwell, my wife Elaine Du, and I were in Guangxi.
 In Longheng, we stayed at Mr. Lu’s home, which doubles as a lodge.
 We noted 76 species.
 Within walking distance of Longheng we had, besides Nonggang Babbler, White-winged Magpie, close nighttime views of Collared Scops Owl, the elusive Lesser Shortwing, and southern China favorites Sultan Tit, Buff-breasted Babbler, Streaked Wren-Babbler, and Black-breasted Thrush.
 Farther afield, driving in our rented Mitsubishi Pajero, we found Large Woodshrike in the heavily wooded valley near Longheng, White-browed Piculet and Chestnut-capped Babbler in the cane fields near Longheng, Slaty-bellied Tesia in a thicket along a farm road, Siberian Rubythroat along a stream near Nonggang village, and Red-headed Trogon, Long-tailed Broadbill, Grey-throated Babbler, and Pale-footed Bush Warbler near Nonggang National Nature Reserve.
 Pin-striped Tit-Babbler and Rufescent Prinia were seen at various points, and Crested Bunting were locally abundant on the road between Chongzuo and Longheng.
 All of the many Fork-tailed Sunbird that we saw were male.
 Conspicuous by their absence or near-absence were laughingthrushes (0 species noted) and raptors (3 species noted).

-Longheng involves a flight to Nanning and an easy, partly birdable three-hour drive south to the village.
+Longheng involves a flight to Nanning and a partly birdable three-hour drive south to the village.
 In the village, you can choose between easy activities such as photographing Nonggang Babbler at the setup and harder work such as owl-watching at night.
 The villagers are members of China’s largest minority group, the Zhuang.
 Even though sugar cane fills most flat areas, there is still much good habitat, and even the cane fields are somewhat birdable.
 In the surrounding forests you can get a good impression of tropical southeast China avifauna.
 The karst is a strange, romantic landscape.
 Thickly vegetated limestone towers rise like skyscrapers from the valley floor.

 Reach Mr. Lu at any of the following numbers: +86 181-7815-7646, +86 (0) 771-8926541, and +86 181-7718-5027.
 Accommodation at Mr. Lu’s lodge was spartan, but his wife’s country cooking was just fine.
 For 150 yuan per person per day, we were getting a room, breakfast and supper, and access to the blinds.